luboganev/compose-nav-deeplink-issue/README.md

+# This has been fixed
+The [Navigation 2.8.0](https://developer.android.com/jetpack/androidx/releases/navigation#2.8.0) release seems to resolve the issue.
+This repository can only reproduce the described issue with versions prior to that one.

 # compose-nav-deeplink-issue
 A demo application that demonstrates an unexpected behavior where one deeplink destination is always triggered despite it not matching the current deeplink.